Therapeutic: antirheumatics, nonopioid analgesics

 Monitor signs of kidney dysfunction such as painful urination or blood in the urine.
 Report signs of renal failure immediately, including decreased urine output, increased BP, muscle cramps/twitching, edema/weight gain from fluid retention, yellowish brown skin, and confusion that progresses to seizures and coma.

 Assess dizziness and drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
-Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls ...
+Report balance problems and functional limitations to the physician, and caution the patient ...